 On the attached blueprint the writer has given the general geography of the region, showing the course taken by Franklin and the location of the principal points in connection with the story.

-When McClintook returned to England and reported what he had found, it naturally aroused a profound feeling of pity everywhere.
+When McClintock returned to England and reported what he had found, it naturally aroused a profound feeling of pity everywhere.
 As the facts of the story became understood, however, it began to be realized that, notwithstanding what was reported as being the probable ending of the expedition, there was still only one-half of its personal accounted for, and it appeared within the realms of possibility that some of the others might yet be alive.
 The idea was simply a forlorn hope, but out of it grew a series of expeditions by an American, Charles Francis Hall, who, believing that he had been especially ordained to find and bring back what was left of the survivors, spent a good part of the years I86I to 1869 among the natives of the northeastern part of the continent.
 He made Repulse Bay his base, and, with the assistance of whalers, operated from it.
 This is the same Charles Frances Hall of the Us Navy’s Polarus [sic] Expedition, and of Captain Tyson's wonderful drift on the ice from far up in Baffins Bay to near the entrance of Hudson Straits.

 The writer has given the above brief outline of Franklin's Expedition, with some details at certain points, because it was thought that a perspective of events leading up to Hall’s coming on the scene, would be advisable for a greater understanding of Captain Bayne’s story.
 For the same reason, it would seem equally advisable, now, to give a brief sketch of Hall's work and findings, and the part he played in it all, as it was during the time Bayne was in Hall's employ that he secured the information regarding Franklin's last resting place - the Cemented Tomb on King William Land.